AK-Homberger/NMEA2000WifiGateway-with-ESP32/README.md

 The Gateway supports the following functions:

 - Providing a WiFi Access Point for other systems like tablets or computer (e.g. with OpenCPN).
+- Alternatively it can also connect as client to a WLAN network (set WLAN_CLIENT to 1 to enable).
 - Forwarding navigation information from NMEA2000 to NMEA0183 as TCP stream (including log, water temp, and rudder information).
 - Calculating TWS/TWD from apparent wind information and heading/COG).
 This allows use of OpenCPN WindHistory Dashbord instument.
 - Forwarding serial NMEA0183 AIS information (on RX2) as UDP broadcast stream (for Navionics on tablets, but also for OpenCPN).